Welcome to Hot Rock Energy

 Australia "the lucky energy" country is one of the world's leaders in Hot Rock Energy research and development as a result of Australia's almost unique combination of abundant, relatively shallow, massive, horizontally fractured, richly radiogenic granite lenses covered by thick sedimentary layers acting as thermal insulators.

-The potential rewards for Australia of having almost limitless, emission free, base load electricity have been well recognised by our current Labor Government and several parliament members who are actively promoting funding for research and ongoing development.
-A lot of interest is also being generated overseas and a 2007 paper, excerpted here, encapsulates many of the benefits that apply to both the USA and Australia.
+The potential rewards for Australia of having almost limitless, emission free, base load electricity were well recognised by our last Labor Government and several members of parliament who actively promoted funding for research and ongoing development.
+This recognition seems to have been lost with the current LNP government.
+Interest is being generated overseas and a 2007 paper, excerpted here, encapsulates many of the benefits that apply to both the USA and Australia.

-Currently Australia has dozens of non-listed and eleven ASX listed Hot Rock Energy / Geothermal companies and while the market cap of eight of the ASX listed companies is below AUD$20m, a great deal of attention is being focused on being the first company to bring a commercial development on-stream.
+Currently Australia has dozens of non-listed and ~ 7 ASX listed Hot Rock Energy / Geothermal companies and while the market cap of most of the ASX listed companies is below AUD$20m, a great deal of attention was and perhaps will again be focused on being the first company to bring a commercial development on-stream.

 As Australia has hotter, shallower hot rocks than those in the USA and other countries and as the amount of energy available for "mining" is said to equal several hundred years of demand, it is reasonable to suggest that this new, very green, renewable energy source makes Australia a very lucky country.